canidlogic/scent/ScentSpec.md

 2. Boundaries
 3. Rotation

 The _paper size_ is the physical size of the paper.
-Although this size is allowed to be in landscape orientation, the idiomatic way of handling landscape orientation is to define the paper size in portrait orientation and then apply a rotation.
+Although this size is allowed to be in landscape orientation, the idiomatic way of handling landscape orientation is to define the paper size in portrait orientation and then apply transformations to the page axes.
 The paper size is given as a width and height in points, where points are exactly 1/72 of an inch.
-The follow table shows common paper sizes, their official width and height in millimeters or inches, and their closest approximation in points:
+The following table shows common paper sizes, their official width and height in millimeters or inches, and their closest approximation in points:

       Size  |   Width    |   Height  |         Points
     ========+============+===========+========================